 One voice artist in particular stood out for his pterodactyl voice and has graciously shared with us how he developed the sound.

 VOX: How do you prepare to make a pterodactyl sound?
 What sort of physical things do you need to do to find the space in your head?

 RODNEY HIGGINS: I’d have to say the pterodactyl sounds I made were pretty well led in to by the dog barks that Bob had us all doing a bit earlier.
 I guess I don’t really need to do any physical things to get to that space in my head; I’m usually right on the cusp of outrageous sounds and noises most of the time.
 My wife will attest to the crazy sounds, noises and carrying on emanating from me in the shower each morning.

-VOX: Did you know how to do this before VO Atlanta 2014?
+VOX: Did you know how to do this before attending the conference?
 If so, why did you know how?
 Have you needed to access that part of your voice in the past?

 RH: I admit I’ve been doing the “intake-vocalizing” technique for a really long time.
 When Bob began to demonstrate it for getting good dog barking, I was right there with him.
 That’s because when I first got my dog, I noticed that he really responded immediately by cocking his head or barking back, when I did a “intake-vocalized” bark as opposed to the typical dog-barking.
 Yeah, I have conversations with my dog.
 But even long before that, I’ve come up with wide ranges of odd and wild character voices based on intake vocalizing.
 I hope I’m not doing major damage to my vocal chords by doing them…

 VOX: What does a pterodactyl sound like (so far as you can tell)?